micholi/museum-finder-cli-gem/museum_finder/README.md

 # Smithsonian Museum Finder

 This Ruby gem provides a CLI that enables users to browse the museums and galleries (and zoo!) that are operated by the Smithsonian Institution.
-From the main menu, users can drill down on an individual museum and view information including a brief description, highlights, location, and hours.
+From the main menu, users can drill down to an individual museum and view information including a brief description, highlights, location, and hours.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/museum_finder`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation